clelidm/MinCompSpin_BasisSearch128/README.md

 ## License

-This code is an open source project under the GNU GPLv3.
+This code is an open-source project under the GNU GPLv3.